Chibougamau

 Chibougamau (/fr/) is the largest town in Nord-du-Québec, central Quebec, Canada.
 Located on Lake Gilman, it has a population of 7,233 people (2021 Canadian census).
 Chibougamau is surrounded by, but not part of, the local municipality of Eeyou Istchee James Bay.
+Chibougamau means "gathering place" in the Cree language.

 Its remoteness from Lac Saint-Jean (over 200 km south-east) and Abitibi-Témiscamingue (over 250 km south-west) areas causes Chibougamau to provide services for a few smaller communities surrounding it (Mistissini, Oujé-Bougoumou, and Chapais) and for the regional resource-based industries.
 Despite Chibougamau's remoteness, it is only about as far north as Winnipeg and is south of any part of the mainland of England.

-Nearby is Lac Aux Dorés, which is fed by the Chibougamau River from the larger Chibougamau Lake after which the town was named.
-Chibougamau means "gathering place" in the Cree language.
-The neighbouring Cree village of Oujé-Bougoumou has the same name with a more traditional Cree spelling.